It’s not really a “theory” at all. It is a social movement, akin to a religion.

 But this rhetorical accusation-in-question-form is not intended to be a reasonable argument.
 It is simply a manipulative misdirection.

 Personally, I have never heard anyone say that we shouldn’t be teaching history.
-Probably someone out there has said it; but I have literally never once heard anyone say that.
-In my campaign for State House I even had a memorable conversation with a registered Republican who was very candid about America’s history of slavery and racism.
+I have literally never once heard anyone say that.
+In fact, during my campaign for State House I even had a memorable conversation with a registered Republican who was very candid about America’s history of slavery and racism.

 The movement’s Narrative employs “history as a weapon,” as Smithsonian Secretary Lonnie G. Bunch III described it in a January 2023 magazine article: a weapon that incites resentment, blame, and hatred.
+Weapons hurt people.
 Decent people do not use weapons on children.
 This ideology has no place in schools.

 The movement does not want to teach true history.
 The movement wants to indoctrinate children with an ideology that distorts history for political purposes.
 That’s why this is a problem.
 That’s why this issue came up during my run for School Board.
 And that’s why this is worth fighting about.